survival/donation-system-web/README.md

 -rwxrwxrwx 1 ubuntu ubuntu  2.1K Dec 15 15:39 public/js/bundle.js
 ```

 The styles are responsive and follow the **mobile-first approach**.
 They are compiled and compressed using Sass.
-The custom fonts and images are served from Amazon S2.
-At the moment we are not using any JavaScript framework other than the multiple payment libraries.
+The custom fonts and images are served from Amazon S3.
+At the moment we are not using any JavaScript framework other than the multiple payment libraries, and ideally we should keep like that to avoid bloat.

 ### To run the JavaScript tests

-Run:
+Run the server, linter and compile tasks:

 ```
 npm test